Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 ## llm model
 i use google gemini model gemini-2.0-flash, which has a free tier.
 go to [google ai studio](https://aistudio.google.com/app/apikey) to get a free api key.
-then export as environment variable
+then put in dot env file
 `GEMINI_API_KEY="<your_api_key>"`
 make sure to include double quotes.